Asylumrunner/Notes/GONOTES.md

 * Range is a form of for loop that iterates over a slice or map, each iteration obtaining an index, and the element at the index (HANDY)
   * Using an underscore, you can get just the index or just the value if you so choose

+## I'm The Map, I'm The Map, I'm The Map
 * A map is a set of key, value parings.
 The syntax for the make is as follows
 ``` go
 m = make(map[key-type]value-type)